flyingsl0ths/Java-Design-Patterns-Examples/FactoryDesignPattern/WhatIsTheFactoryPattern.md

 ## What Is The Factory Design Pattern?

-* _**A design patter where a class is used as a factory to house multiple classes that implement the strategy design pattern**_
+* _**A design pattern where a class is used as a factory to create multiple objects that inherit from one abstract class**_

 * When a method returns one of several possible classes that share a common super class